happyduck303/wordpress-k8s/README.md

-# build and deploy in specifics namespace in k8
+# Build and deploy in specific namespace in k8
 ## Staging
 ```